caporaso-lab/developing-with-qiime2/book/plugins/explanations/types-of-types.md

 The function registered to this action [declares that it will "view" the input `table` as a `pd.DataFrame`, and also return the output as a `pd.DataFrame`](https://github.com/caporaso-lab/q2-dwq2/blob/e8fe1e5b32bfc2a331d48611b3a70b0fa5b19165/q2_dwq2/plugin_setup.py#L32).
 File types are associated with semantic types when [Artifact Classes are defined](https://github.com/qiime2/q2-types/blob/e25f9355958755343977e037bbe39110cfb56a63/q2_types/feature_table/_type.py#L42).

-Each kind of type discussed here represents different information about the data: how it's stored on disk (file type), how it's used by a function (it's data type), and what it represents (it's semantic type).
+Each kind of type discussed here represents different information about the data: how it's stored on disk (file type), how it's used by a function (its data type), and what it represents (its semantic type).
 The motivation for creating QIIME 2's semantic type system was to avoid issues that can arise from providing inappropriate data to actions.
 The semantic type system also helps users and developers better understand the intent of QIIME 2 actions by assigning meaning to the input and output, and allows for the discovery of new potentially relevant QIIME 2 actions.